jvlara/active-record-query-count/README.md

 ### Configuration options

 When visualizing the html table or the console output, tables with less than `ignore_table_count` will not be shown.
-Also, the amount of locations to show is given by `max_locations_per_table`
+Also, the amount of locations to show is given by `max_locations_per_table`.
+If `max_locations_per_table` is set to 0, all locations will be displayed without any limit.

 ```ruby
 config.after_initialize do